datanovatrust/federated-data-valuation/README.md

 ---

-We hope you enjoy these new features!
-If you have any suggestions or encounter any issues, please let us know.
+I hope you enjoy these new features!
+If you have any suggestions or encounter any issues, please let me know.
 Happy coding! 💻🎉